madebyaman/hacker-journey/posts/copywriter-blocks.md

 - Changing font size
 - Changing button colors

-Besides these customization options, I also added custom styles in `block.json` file.
-This allows user to quickly modify the look of the block without changing options.
+Besides these customization options, I also added custom styles in the `block.json` file.
+This allows the user to quickly modify the look of the block without changing options.

 ![different styles for hero block](/static/images/styles-for-hero-block.png)